shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-what-is-snapshot-manager.md

 <properties
-   pageTitle="¿Qué es Administrador de instantáneas StorSimple? | Microsoft Azure" description="Describe Administrador de instantáneas StorSimple, su arquitectura y sus características." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="What is StorSimple Snapshot Manager? | Microsoft Azure" description="Describes the StorSimple Snapshot Manager, its architecture, and its features." services="storsimple" documentationCenter="NA" authors="SharS"